Victor Omololu Olunloyo

-Victor Omololu Olunloyo (born 14 April 1935) is a mathematician who became governor of Oyo State in Nigeria in October 1983, holding the office briefly until the military regime of Muhammadu Buhari took power in December 1983.
-He later became a power in the People's Democratic Party (PDP) in Oyo State.
+Victor Omololu Sowemimo Olunloyo (14 April 1935 – 6 April 2025) was a Nigerian mathematician and politician who served as the governor of Oyo State from 1 October 1983 to 31 December 1983, when the military regime of General Muhammadu Buhari took power.
+He later became a power in the Peoples Democratic Party (PDP) in Oyo State.

-Early life
+Background

 Victor Omololu Sowemimo Olunloyo was born in Ibadan on 14 April 1935.
-His father, Horatio Olunloyo was Christian and his late mother Alhaja Bintu Tejumola Abebi Olunloyo who died October 2013 at 102-year-old was Muslim.
+His father, Horatio Olunloyo was Christian and his late mother Alhaja Bintu Tejumola Abebi Olunloyo who died October 2013 at 102 years old was Muslim.

 His father died in December 1948 when Victor Olunloyo was 13 years old.

-Olunloyo gained a Ph.D. from St. Andrews University in 1961.
+Olunloyo gained a PhD from St. Andrews University in 1961.
 His thesis was on the Numerical Determination of the Solutions of Eigenvalue Problems of the Sturm–Liouville Type.

 He published several other papers on number theory and applied mathematics.

 Olunloyo was appointed Commissioner for Economic Development for the Western Region in 1962 at the age of 27, in the cabinet of Dr. Moses Majekodunmi.
 He was re-appointed when Colonel Adeyinka Adebayo was appointed military governor of Western State.
 Other positions included Commissioner for Community Development, Education (twice), Special Duties, Local Government and Chieftaincy Affairs which includes crowning of two of Nigeria's monarchs namely the Alaafin of Oyo, Oba Lamidi Adeyemi III and the Soun of Ogbomosho King Oyewunmi.
 He was appointed chairman of the Western Nigerian Development Corporation.

+Olunloyo died on 6 April 2025, at the age of 89.

 Governor of Oyo State

 In 1983, Olunloyo ran for governor of the old Oyo State on the National Party of Nigeria (NPN) platform, and defeated the incumbent, Bola Ige of the Unity Party of Nigeria (UPN), assuming office in October 1983.
-His term ended three months later when General Muhammadu Buhari took power and dismissed the elected government on December 31, 1983.
+His term ended three months later when General Muhammadu Buhari took power and dismissed the elected government on 31 December 1983.